Back to templates

 Why Deploy Headscale on Sealos?

-• One-Click Deployment: Deploy Headscale and Headplane from the App Store without manually writing Kubernetes YAML.
+• Deploy the complete Headscale and Headplane stack from one App Store template.

 1. Open the Headscale template and click Deploy Now.